THERMOFORA · Updated 2025 · 16 min read

 Stretching a polymer sheet aligns its molecular chains in the direction of draw.
 That creates anisotropy: the part is stronger along the draw direction and significantly weaker perpendicular to it.
 On the shop floor this shows up as parts that crack from side impacts in zones that look more than thick enough.

 The second problem comes in service.
 When a formed part is exposed to heat, whether from sun, proximity to an engine, or a warm environment, those frozen stresses relax.
 The part warps, shrinks locally, and loses dimensional accuracy.
 For crystalline polymers like PP and HDPE, volumetric shrinkage from forming temperature to room temperature reaches 1.5 to 2.2 percent.
 Because vacuum cannot hold the material as firmly as steel tooling closing under tonnage, edge curl and geometry distortion on large flat panels are nearly unavoidable.
+For a detailed breakdown of how to prevent warping, see vacuum forming warping: causes and fixes.

 Residual stress also makes parts sensitive to environmental stress cracking (ESC).
 Acetone, isopropyl alcohol, toluene, and even some essential oils can trigger immediate cracking in stressed polycarbonate or PMMA.
 Cleaning finished parts with the wrong solvent is a real and consistent failure mode.